 State of Minnesota County of: St. Louis

-State of Minnesota County of: St. Louis District Court Judicial District: Sixth District Court File Number: 69DU-JV-22-314 Case Type: CHIPS - Permanency In the Matter of the Welfare of the Child(ren) of: Heather Olson and Donald Felver, III Summons and Notice Termination of Parental Rights Matter (CHP-115) NOTICE TO: Heather Olson, Above-named parent(s) or legal custodian(s).
-1. A Termination of Parental Rights Petition has been filed in the Juvenile Court alleging that parental rights of the above-named parent(s) or legal custodian(s) to the child(ren) named in the petition should be permanently severed.
-2. This is your notice that this Termination of Parental Rights case is scheduled for a remote hearing before the Juvenile Court located at 100 North 5th Avenue West Duluth Minnesota 55802-1285, on November 30, 2022 at 9:45 or as soon after as the case can be heard.
+State of Minnesota County of: St. Louis District Court Judicial District: Sixth District Court File Number: 69DU-JV-22-272 Case Type: CHIPS - Permanency In the Matter of the Welfare of the Child(ren) of: Chelsey Kae Sharp and Steven Robert Martin Summons and Notice Transfer of Permanent Legal and Physical Custody Matter (CHP-117) NOTICE TO: Chelsey Sharp, Above-named parent(s) or legal custodian(s).
+1. A Petition to Transfer Permanent Legal and Physical Custody has been filed in the Juvenile Court.
+This petition asks the court to permanently transfer the parent/guardian’s legal and physical custodial rights to a relative.
+2. This is your notice that this Transfer of Permanent Legal and Physical Custody case is scheduled for a remote hearing before the Juvenile Court located at 100 North 5th Avenue West Duluth Minnesota 55802-1285, on December 19th, 2022 at 8:45 am or as soon after as the case can be heard.
 Please contact court administration to get the remote hearing information.
 3. YOU ARE ORDERED to appear before the Juvenile Court at the scheduled time and date.
 4. You have a right to be represented by counsel.
-5. If you fail to appear at the hearing, the Court may still conduct the hearing and grant appropriate relief, including permanently severing the parental rights of the above-named parent(s) or legal custodian(s) or taking permanent custody of the child(ren) named in the Petition.
-Dated October 24, 2022 BY: St. Louis County Court Administration 100 North 5th Avenue West Duluth Minnesota 55802-1285 218-221-7560 (Nov.
-19 & 26, 2022) 123363
+5. If you fail to appear at the hearing, the Court may still conduct the hearing and grant appropriate relief, including permanently transferring the legal and physical custodial rights of the above-named parent(s) or legal custodian(s) or permanent out-of-home placement of the child(ren).
+Dated November 17, 2022 BY: St. Louis County Court Administration 100 North 5th Avenue West Duluth Minnesota 55802-1285 218-221-7560 (Nov.
+23 & 30; Dec.
+7, 2022) 124132